 Establishing a fitness routine can take a lot of effort.
 Cluing up on exercises to do and workout structures to take can require a fair bit of time that not all of us have.
 It’s the reason why lots of people opt for exercise classes.
 Or get a PT to take the hassle out.

 Once we have a workout that we like and exercises that are our favourites, it’s difficult to motivate ourselves to stray from it.
-It’s easy to fall into a weekly pattern of the same rotation of workouts.
-Various modifications of the same routine.
-Or sometimes, just the same routine over and over again.
+It’s easy to fall into a weekly pattern of the same rotation of workouts — various tweaks on the same routine.
+Or sometimes, just the exact same routine over and over again.

 So, is it okay to do the same workout every day?